austindh/sqlite3/README.md

 This is a basic (incomplete) wrapper around the `sqlite3` library.
 I found myself copying and pasting the same boilerplate code into a few different projects, so I created this package to consolidate that into one place.

+## Requirements
+- Node.js v20 or higher
+- TypeScript 5.x (if using TypeScript)

 ## Installation
 ```bash
 $ npm install @adh/sqlite3